Middle multiplicative convolution and hypergeometric equations: Fedorov's formula

-\underline{\textbf{At $1$ :}} The monodromy at $1$ is a pseudoreflection, sum of the identity and a matrix of rank 1.
-We know by a Pochhammer's result that there are $n-1$ independant eigenvectors associated to the eigenvalue 1 (see \cite[Prop.
-2.8]{BH89} and \cite[Th.
-1.1]{Beu08}).
-If we set $\gamma_s \in (0,1]$ such that $\gamma_s=\sum_{k=1}^n(\beta_k-\alpha_k)$ mod $\Z$, we deduce that $\lambda_s=\exp(-2i\pi\gamma_s)$ is also an eigenvalue of the monodromy, called the \textit{special eigenvalue}.
+\underline{\textbf{At $1$ :}} Concerning the monodromy at $1$, we know from \cite[Prop.\,2.8]{BH89} that there are $n-1$ linearly independant eigenvectors associated to the eigenvalue 1 (see also \cite[Th.\,1.1]{Beu08}).
+That is, the monodromy at $1$ is a pseudoreflection.
+If we set $\gamma_s \in (0,1]$ such that $\gamma_s=\sum_{k=1}^n(\beta_k-\alpha_k)$ mod $\Z$, we deduce that $\lambda_s=\exp(-2i\pi\gamma_s)$ is also an eigenvalue of the monodromy at $1$, called the \textit{special eigenvalue}.

 $\bullet$ If $\lambda_s \neq 1$, then the monodromy is diagonalizable.
 We have $\mu_{1,\lambda_s}(H_{\bm{\alpha},\bm{\beta}})=\nu_{1,\lambda_s}(H_{\bm{\alpha},\bm{\beta}})=1$, $\nu_{1,1}(H_{\bm{\alpha},\bm{\beta}})=n-1$ and $\mu_{1,1}(H_{\bm{\alpha},\bm{\beta}})=0$.
 The only thing left to be determined is the value of $p \in \Z$ for which $\mu_{1,\lambda_s,0}^p(H_{\bm{\alpha},\bm{\beta}})$ is non zero (and equal to 1).